Spicks and Specks (TV series): Production studio

 With ABC Studios in Ripponlea getting ready to shut down, the program's new home is now at ABC Melbourne studios in Southbank, Victoria.
-With the move from Ripponlea also comes a move from ABC as the broadcast provider.
+With the move from Ripponlea also comes a move from the ABC as the broadcast provider.
 It is recorded in front of a live audience of 500 people.

 200th episode

 On 9 September 2009, Spicks and Specks celebrated its 200th episode.
 The show had a number of members from the Melbourne Symphony Orchestra behind the hosts, who performed the show's many musical questions including the theme song Spicks and Specks by the Bee Gees.
 The episode also included returning guests Ella Hooper, Hamish Blake, Paul Grabowsky and Meshel Laurie.
 The questions covered 200 years of music from 1809 to 2009.

 Final episode of original series

 A one-hour special, called "The Finale", was the final episode of the original series of Spicks and Specks and went to air on 23 November 2011.
 There was a change to the list of guests: various guests rotated during different rounds of the show.
 All of the credited guest appearances on the show were Ella Hooper, Geoffrey Rush, Scott Edgar, Dave O'Neil, Rhonda Burchmore, Adam Richard, Darren Hayes, Brian Cadd, Brian Mannix, Felicity Ward, Amanda Keller, Jimeoin, Tommy Dean, Shane Bourne, Dan Sultan, Richard Gill, Antoinette Halloran, Denise Scott, Peter Helliar, Barry Morgan, Megan Washington, Damian Callinan, Hamish Blake and Andy Lee (who were in New York at the time of filming for their Hamish and Andy's Gap Year).